SHTFDad may collect a share of sales or other compensation from the links on this page.

 Boredom is a sign of unhappy chickens, and this could hinder their good egg production.
 Do not just let them stay inside their coops without anything to do.

 One way to fight boredom is to let them scratch around.
 Put hay or torn pieces of paper inside their coop.
 Scratching would help them improve their metabolism, and this would keep them active and warm especially during winter.

-Provide a cozy and well-ventilated coop
+2. Provide a cozy and well-ventilated coop

-Best Choice Products 80in Wooden Chicken Coop Nest Box Hen House Poultry Cage Hutch w/Ramp and Locking Doors – BrownA properly-built coop is one of the major factors that you need to consider for a better egg production.
+Best Choice Products 80in Wooden Chicken Coop Nest Box Hen House Poultry Cage Hutch w/Ramp and Locking Doors – BrownA properly-built coop is one of the major factors that you need to consider for better egg production.
 Too much noise and hot temperature could make your laying hens feel stressed and uncomfortable inside their coops.

-Poor ventilation could also make your coops susceptible to growth of disease-carrying bacteria that could also harm your laying hens.
+Poor ventilation could also make your coops susceptible to the growth of disease-carrying bacteria that could also harm your laying hens.